lud/gem/README.md

 validation.
 It is a good place to fail early if a required entity is `:NOT_FOUND`.

+TODO example on pattern matching heads for not found in check/2

 Note that it is OK to run a command when an entity is not found if the entity is not _required_.
 For example, commands for a key/value store may create the entity on the fly if it does not exist yet.